Torres del Paine – Puerto natales – Chile

 The Magellan Region of Chile comprises the cities of Punta Arenas, Puerto Natales and the most scenic if not the most beautiful national park in the country: Torres del Paine, that is the main attraction in the area.
 Delimited by the Magellan Strait to the South and Torres del Paine to the North, the region lays between channels, fjords and mountains.

-g to Torres del Paine UNESCO’s Biosphere Reserve is nothing less than a complete surprise, the dark horns’ peaks of the granite range are visible from the entrance and they welcome the traveler to a world of turquoise lagoons, hanging glaciers and marvelous valleys where trek options are infinite.
+Torres del Paine UNESCO’s Biosphere Reserve is nothing less than a complete surprise, the dark horns’ peaks of the granite range are visible from the entrance and they welcome the traveler to a world of turquoise lagoons, hanging glaciers and marvelous valleys where trek options are infinite.

 – Silesian Regional Museum “Maggiorino Borgatello” (Punta Arenas)

 – Regional Museum “Palacio Mauricio Braun Menéndez” (Punta Arenas)